 - 1. Time for Completion of Project: Time is of the essence.
 The Project shall be Substantially Complete within 400 calendar days from Notice to Proceed.
 The Notice to Proceed shall be no later than 45 days from the effective date of the Agreement.
 Final Completion shall be reached as defined in paragraph 5 below. - a.
 Contract Time shall be the number of calendar days from effective date of agreement to Final Completion. - b.
 Construction Time is defined as calendar days from Notice to Proceed to Substantial Work Completion on the Project. - c.
 For each bridge site, the CONTRACTOR shall provide the Resident Construction Engineer a written Notice of Closure indicating the effective date for the full closure of each bridge to through traffic.
 Notice of Closure shall be submitted to the Resident Construction Engineer a minimum 30 days prior to official closure of the bridge.
-Construction time will start when the bridge is fully closed to traffic.
+Site Specific Construction Time will start when the bridge is fully closed to traffic.
+Site Specific Construction Time ends when the CONTRACTOR notifies SCDOT in writing that it has reached Substantial Completion.
 A travel lane in one direction may be closed prior to the Notice of Closure if all traffic movements are accommodated under a two-way, one-lane operation.

-Number Route Crossing County Asset Number Construction Time [calendar days] 1 S-26-31 TOD SWAMP HORRY 6308 120 2 S-26-154 MURRELS INLET CREEK HORRY 9211 120
+Number Route Crossing County Asset Number Maximum Site Specific Construction Time [calendar days] 1 S-26-31 TOD SWAMP HORRY 6308 120 2 S-26-154 MURRELS INLET CREEK HORRY 9211 120

 - 2. Substantial Completion: When CONTRACTOR believes that it has reached Substantial Completion, it shall notify SCDOT in writing.
-Substantial Completion is the point in the Project when the work has been constructed to the typical section in the plans over the entire length of the Project, including tie ins to adjacent projects or existing roads, all travel lanes are open to the public, all safety features are installed and are being properly maintained, no lanes will have to be closed to complete any remaining work, and all work is completed except for "Project Close-out Activities" are defined as punch list items, site clean-up, demobilization, and final Project documentation, including but not limited to as-built plans. - 3.
+Substantial Completion is the point in the Project when the work has been constructed to the typical section in the plans over the entire length of the Project, including tie ins to adjacent projects or existing roads, all travel lanes are open to the public, all safety features are installed and are being properly maintained, no lanes will have to be closed to complete any remaining work, and all work is completed except for "Project Closeout Activities".
+"Project Close-out Activities" are defined as punch list items, site clean-up, demobilization, and final Project documentation, including but not limited to as-built plans. - 3.
 Critical Path Method Schedule: CONTRACTOR shall prepare and maintain a schedule for the Project using the Critical Path Method of scheduling (hereinafter called "CPM Schedule").
 Prepare a Level II CPM Schedule in accordance with this agreement and the SCDOT Supplemental Specifications with the following exceptions: